isamplesorg/isamples_inabox/docs/authentication_and_identifiers.md

 ## Authentication using orcid

 The first step in minting an identifier is authenticating using orcid.
 Users will first need to register for an orcid id at https://orcid.org.
-Once users have created their identifier, the login process is initiating by hitting the login URL at the hosted iSamples in a Box instance, e.g. on [Mars](https://mars.cyverse.org/isamples_central/manage/login).
+Once users have created their identifier, the login process is initiated by hitting the login URL at the hosted iSamples in a Box instance, e.g. on [Mars](https://mars.cyverse.org/isamples_central/manage/login).

 ### Python oauth implementation using authlib

 Under the covers, orcid is using [openid](https://info.orcid.org/documentation/api-tutorials/api-tutorial-get-and-authenticated-orcid-id/#easy-faq-2731), which is really just an enhancement of the standard [3-legged oauth](https://info.orcid.org/documentation/api-tutorials/api-tutorial-get-and-authenticated-orcid-id/#easy-faq-2537) pattern.

-The iSamples implementation of these pieces are located in `manage.py`, which contains all the necessary logic for dealing with managing identifiers.
+The iSamples implementation of these pieces are located in [manage.py](https://github.com/isamplesorg/isamples_inabox/blob/develop/isb_web/manage.py), which contains all the necessary logic for dealing with managing identifiers.

 Most of the functionality is abstracted away in the `authlib` integration, and iSamples just constructs that library and specifies the necessary parameters: